Get with it, clean energy fans. Hire influencers.

 Rob Reiner, a tortured and struggling, but once very talented movie director and comedy star, has passed away, together with his wife, Michele, reportedly due to the anger he caused others through his massive, unyielding, and incurable affliction with a mind crippling disease known as TRUMP DERANGEMENT SYNDROME, sometimes referred to as TDS.
 He was known to have driven people CRAZY by his raging obsession of President Donald J. Trump, with his obvious paranoia reaching new heights as the Trump Administration surpassed all goals and expectations of greatness, and with the Golden Age of America upon us, perhaps like never before.
 May Rob and Michele rest in peace.

-Swamp Rabbit says only a psycho would write something so self-delusional and vile.
+Swamp Rabbit said only a psycho would write something so self-delusional and vile.
 Trumpers will shrug and say: “That’s just Trump being Trump.”

 Posted in casinos, climate change, environmentalism, history, humor, immigration, mainstream media, Politics | Tagged , , , , , , , | Leave a comment